Benign Autoencoders: Optimal Encoders for Generative and Discriminative Problems

-By contrast, if $W$ is concave, then the optimal autoencoder is $\cE(x)=E[x]=\cD(z),$ the code space $\cZ=\{E[x]\}$ is a single point, and all information is fully discarded.
+The problems in \eqref{non-par} are non-parametric: They impose no constraints on the code space $\cZ$ and the encoders $p(x;z)$ ($z=\cE(x)$ in the case of BAE).
+By \eqref{unbiased}, a trivial autoencoder is $\cE(x)=\cG(x)=\mathbb{E}[g(\tilde x)|x].$ The existence of a non-trivial solution to \eqref{non-par} would imply the existence of a {\it beneficial autoencoder.} As we now explain, the nature of the problems \eqref{non-par} depends crucially on the convexity properties of the function $W$ (the generative score).
+If $W$ is convex, then the Jensen inequality implies that data compression is always suboptimal: $ \mathbb{E}[W(\cD(z))]\ \underbrace{=}_{\eqref{unbiased}}\ \mathbb{E}[W(\mathbb{E}[\cG(x)|z])]\ \le\ \mathbb{E}[W(\cG(x))]\,.$ By contrast, if $W$ is concave, $W(\mathbb{E}[\cG(x)]\ \ge\ \mathbb{E}[W(\cG(x))]\,,$ and the optimal autoencoder is $\cE(x)=\mathbb{E}[\cG(x)]=\mathbb{E}[g(\tilde x)]=\cD(z),$ with the code space $\cZ=\{\mathbb{E}[g(\tilde x)]\}$ being a single point.
+Hence, all ``context'' information in $x$ is fully discarded.
 In general, it is known that most of the modern statistical (machine) learning problems are neither convex nor concave,\footnote{This non-convexity usually refers to the dependence on the neural network weights (\cite{goodfellow2014qualitatively}, \cite{li2018visualizing}).
-Still, the non-convexity with respect to the training data is also ubiquitous in most machine learning problems.}, and hence the optimal code space $\cZ$ is neither $\cX$ nor a single point.
+Still, the non-convexity concerning the training data is also ubiquitous in most machine learning problems.} Hence, the optimal code space $\cZ$ is neither $\cX$ nor a single point.
 Finding the optimal code space $\cZ$ without any information about its structure seems daunting.
 In this paper, we use optimal transport theory and metric geometry techniques to characterize some natural regularity properties of $\cZ$ and prove that $\cD(\cZ)$ is always a Lipschitz manifold of a computable dimension.

 For any symmetric matrix $A,$ let $\nu_+(A)$ be the number of non-negative eigenvalues of $A$, and, similarly, $\nu_-(A)$ be the number of non-positive eigenvalues of $A$.
 We use $D_XW(X)$ to denote the gradient of $W$ and $D_{XX}W(X)$ the Hessian of $W.$ The following is the main theoretical result of this paper.